YutakaAoki/KeyTool/README.txt

 # KeyTool
-KeyTool run in actual Android device for standalone development for *.apk.
+KeyTool runs in the actual Android device for standalone development for *.apk.

 [From whom]